m3talux/coronavirusAPI/README.md

 ### Credits
 The web scraping functionality is a fork from https://github.com/javieraviles/covidAPI

-This project adds access to historical data saved in a proper database and updated every 30 seconds.
+This project adds access to historical data saved in a proper database, and a fully working REST API.

+Data is updated every 60 seconds.